wilsonliaows/docs/connectors/workday/workday_raas.md

 ---

 # Workday RaaS
-Workday Report-as-a-Service (RaaS) is a feature that exposes reports as SOAP or web services.
-These reports must be advanced type reprots to be web service enabled.
+Workday Report-as-a-Service (RaaS) is a feature that exposes reports as web services.
+These reports must be configured as **Advanced** type reports to be web service enabled.

 ## Custom Reports Setup